 A balance sheet does not show the transactions entered into by the company in the year, this is instead shown on the income statement or statement of comprehensive income, or profit & loss account.

-The balance sheet does not list out every individual asset and liability of the business, instead it reports a total value under several category headings, which are prescribed by the accounting standards, such as GAAP or IFRS.
+The balance sheet does not list out every individual asset and liability of the business, instead, it reports a total value under several category headings, which are prescribed by the accounting standards, such as GAAP or IFRS which you can read more about in the best financial accounting books.

 Examples of balance sheet captions include: